solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/_index.md

 We have a few guides that go into more detail:

 - [JWT and Access Control](./access_control) - Demonstrates how to use Gloo as an internal API Gateway in a Kubernetes environment.
-Gloo is used to verify Kuberentes service accounts JWTs and to define and RBAC policy on what those service accounts are allowed to access.
+Gloo is used to verify Kuberentes service account JWTs and to define an RBAC policy on what those service accounts are allowed to access.
 - [JWT Claim Based Routing](./claim_routing) - Shows a method of using JWT claims to perform routing decisions.
-This can be used for example, to send your own organization employees to a canary build of your app, while sending other traffic to the primary/production build of the app.
+This can be used, for example, to send your own organization employees to a canary build of your app while sending other traffic to the primary/production build of the app.